 Some families are barely able to make the payment and are frustrated that they aren’t building equity in their homes.
 Others who face unemployment or can no longer make payments feel these the stress of their mortgages.

 In fact, a report from Corelogic found that at the end of 2011, some 11.1 million — 22.8 percent — of all residential properties with a mortgage were in an underwater situation.

 Here are several options if you are upside-down on your mortgage

-- Go for a short sale.
-A short sale takes place when the bank will allow the purchase of the home for less than what is owed.
-For a homeowner, this can be desirable because it won’t hurt your credit the way a foreclosure can.
+Short sales take place when banks purchase the home for less than the remaining amount owed.
+For a homeowner, this can be desirable.
+It won’t hurt your credit the way a foreclosure can.
 But in many cases, the stars have to be aligned just right and you need to have everything going your way for this to happen.
 Generally you have to find a bank willing to handle the short sale, you have to have a hardship, and you have to have a buyer lined up.

 But sometimes the simplest solution of all is one you might not have even known about.
-Home investors like Big State Home Buyers are happy to help out homebuyers in this situation.
+Home investors like Big State Home Buyers are happy to help out home buyers in this situation.
 You won’t have to worry about real estate agents and getting your house ready for potential buyers.
-You won’t have to fret about whether renters will keep your house in good condition or a loan modification will do the trick.
-And best of all, you don’t have to think about that ugly word: foreclosure.
+You won’t have to fret about whether renters will keep your house in good condition.
+And you won’t have to wonder if a loan modification will do the trick.
+And best of all, you don’t have to think about that dirty little word: foreclosure.